ACCESS-NRI/access-hive.org.au/docs/about/contribute.md

 ### Preview of the documentation

-When a pull request is opened or updated, GitHub will automatically build a preview of the documentation that includes the proposed changes.
-This can be used instead of local updates by setting your pull request as a draft for example.
+When a pull request is labeled during the review process, GitHub will automatically build a preview of the documentation that includes the proposed changes.
+The preview will not build until a reviewer has labeled the pull request as safe to test.

 In the pull request, you will see the link to the preview appear in this fashion: